Glacier: Isostatic rebound

-On Mars
+On other planets

 The polar ice caps of Mars show geologic evidence of glacial deposits.
 The south polar cap is especially comparable to glaciers on Earth.
 Topographical features and computer models indicate the existence of more glaciers in Mars' past.
 At mid-latitudes, between 35° and 65° north or south, Martian glaciers are affected by the thin Martian atmosphere.
 Because of the low atmospheric pressure, ablation near the surface is solely caused by sublimation, not melting.
 As on Earth, many glaciers are covered with a layer of rocks which insulates the ice.
 A radar instrument on board the Mars Reconnaissance Orbiter found ice under a thin layer of rocks in formations called lobate debris aprons (LDAs).

+In 2015, as New Horizons flew by the Pluto–Charon system, the spacecraft discovered a massive basin—named Sputnik Planitia—covered in a layer of nitrogen ice on Pluto.
+A large portion of the basin's surface is divided into irregular polygonal features separated by narrow troughs, interpreted as convection cells fueled by internal heat from Pluto's interior.
+Glacial flows on Pluto were also observed near Sputnik Planitia's margins, appearing to flow both into and out of the basin.